 - Situation 1: You get your vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give vaccines.) - You will pay the pharmacy your copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you will pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid less your normal copayment for the vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
-(If you get "Extra Help," we will reimburse you for this difference.) - Situation 3: You buy the Part D vaccine itself at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy your copayment for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
+Some states do not allow pharmacies to give vaccines.) - You will pay the pharmacy your coinsurance for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.

+Situation 2: You get the Part D vaccination at your doctor's office.

+- When you get the vaccine, you will pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid less your normal coinsurance for the vaccine (including administration) less any difference between the amount the doctor charges and what we

+- Situation 3: You buy the Part D vaccine itself at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy your coinsurance for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
 You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - You will be reimbursed the amount charged by the doctor for administering the vaccine less any difference between the amount the doctor charges and what we normally pay.
 (If you get "Extra Help," we will reimburse you for this difference.)